 - African Americans Are Bearing the Brunt of the Coronavirus Pandemic—Including My Family in Albany, Georgia (TheBody): HIV advocate and writer Ace Robinson shares expertise on race and health disparities - and his own experience losing family members in a Southern town hard-hit by COVID-19.

-- COVID-19 and People Living with HIV (Global Network of People Living with HIV - GNP+; International Community of Women Living with HIV - ICW; Global Network of Young People with HIV - Y+): This dedicated page will bring together information, resources and stories of how our communities are responding and taking action to protect the rights of people living with HIV.
+- COVID-19 and People Living with HIV (Global Network of People Living with HIV - GNP+; International Community of Women Living with HIV - ICW; Global Network of Young People with HIV - Y+): Archive of information, resources and stories of how our communities are responding and taking action to protect the rights of people living with HIV.

 Learning from the HIV Response

 - Researchers Should Study How COVID-19 Affects Women (CNN): Opinion article by a veteran of the U.S. federal AIDS response.

 - Coronavirus May Have You Feeling Down.
 But Don't Give Up Before the Miracle Happens (TheBody): Longtime HIV activist Jaime Grant reflects on witnessing several angles of the early days of both AIDS and, now, COVID-19.

 - How to Survive Yet Another Plague: I Lived Through The AIDS Epidemic.
 Here's How To Live Through The Coronavirus.
 (BuzzFeed News): Important reflections by journalist Mark Schoofs.

 - The HIV Response Provides a Blueprint to Tackle COVID-19 – We Must Harness the Power of Community (The Telegraph): Global HIV leaders on the importance of community-led efforts and partnerships in pandemic response.